cyberark/conjur-quickstart/README.md

 # conjur-quickstart

-Sample repo
+This Quickstart guides you through installation to fetching a secret with a demo app.
-This Quickstart guides you through installation to fetching a secret
+`